/ˈsiːbɔːn/ adjective: seaborne; adjective: sea-borne

-We are committed to helping keep our seas clean and support the wild and marine life who are dependent on it.
-For this purpose, we will be donating a percentage of our revenue to local charities who help protect the oceans and marine life.
+We are committed to helping keep our seas clean and support the wild and marine life who are dependent on them.
+For this purpose, we will be donating a percentage of our revenue to local charities that help protect the oceans and marine life.
 As readers, you would help support our efforts and enjoy great literary content!

 Adriana is an international writer and graphic designer.
 She fell in love with the Cornish coast while she was studying undergraduate Creative Writing at Falmouth University.

 She was part of the first two publishing collaborations between Falmouth University and National Trust Books as an editorial assistant and a project manager.
 Adriana has an MA in Publishing Media from Oxford Brookes University.